Ju-On/Offensive-Security/Attacking AD 4: Domain Compromise.md

 5. Golden Ticket can launch tools at machines or users in the same network without username / passwords - Gticket bypasses this requirement
 6. when in any account, we could enumerate files and even spawn new shells

+---
+### Performing a Golden Ticket Attack
+On the DC we have installed mimikatz.exe by GentleKiwi.